Stablecoin Treasury Policy: Which, How Much, and What If It Depegs (2026)

 Concentration limits: the core control

 Single-issuer concentration is the dominant stablecoin treasury risk.
 A depeg, freeze, or issuer failure hits the whole position if it is all in one stablecoin.
 Concentration limits — caps per issuer and in aggregate — convert a binary catastrophic exposure into a bounded, survivable one.
-The limit is the control; which stablecoins is secondary to not over-concentrating in any.
-This is the diversification discipline as a hard policy rule.
+The limit is the control; which stablecoins you hold is secondary to not over-concentrating in any.
+This is the diversification discipline written as a hard policy rule.

 Issuer and reserve due diligence